w3c/wai-coga/guide/helpful/complex-data.md

 Provide additional help content that explains any complex data tables and graphs and guides interpretation.
 It may be provided in various forms, for example:

 - Text "asides" providing explanation and help
-- Popup on hover explanations of key data
+- Popup on hover explanations of key data points

 ## How It Helps